This topic provides instructions for managing outbound HTTP calls in Scheduler for Pivotal Cloud Foundry (PCF).

 cf create-call APP-NAME CALL-NAME URL command, where:

-APP-NAMEis the app you want to execute a task against.
+APP-NAMEis the app you want to create a call for.

 CALL-NAMEis the name for your call.

 URLis the URL to execute a HTTP POST call against.

 You can execute a call manually by running the

 cf run-call CALL-NAME command.
 This is often useful to test the configuration of a call prior to scheduling it for recurring execution.